 Shop this post!

-- 4 ounces blood orange juice (roughly 2 blood oranges)
+- 4 ounces blood orange juice, about 2 blood oranges

 - 2 shakes orange bitters